 May 18 – Empowered to prosper

 We frequently hear about poverty in the developing world—the billions of people who do not have access to clean water or health care or enough nutritious food to eat.
 It is difficult to imagine what their lives must be like, or why they are so drastically different from our own lives in Canada.
 PWS&D’s new youth game “Empowered to Prosper” aims to help young people understand the causes of poverty and how they can make a difference.
 Representing families living in developing countries, players will experience the everyday realities of poverty, while moving across the game board.
-Order your copy today by contacting the Book Room (1-800-619-7301).
+Order your copy today by contacting the Resource Centre (1-800-619-7301).

 PWS&D responds to break cycles of poverty

 What is house church ministry?
 The Rev. David Webber says it is people who meet in small gatherings week after week to share worship, scripture, prayer, a meal and the sacrament of communion.
 “But I think it is what comes out of these little gatherings that makes our Lord smile,” he says.
 “It’s the member that stays for weeks by the bedside of a cowboy dying from cancer, and then weeps with his widow.
 It’s the hours spent serving children’s programs in the community.
 It’s standing by a neighbour who has been abused.
 It’s weeping and praying with someone who wouldn’t be caught dead in a church.
 It’s all this and so much more.”
 Gifts to Presbyterians Sharing support this unique house church ministry in the Cariboo region of British Columbia.

 View and Download all Photos Jun. – Sept.

 * Within Flickr, right click on each image to save the file

 June 1 – General Assembly: Good news stories